Castle of St. George in Mantua

 For years, the castle was the residence of Isabella d'Este, the wife of Francesco Gonzaga.
 Isabella was a lover of literature and the arts and was always found in the company of noted men like Baldassarre Castiglione, Ludovico Ariosto, Leonardo da Vinci, Perugino and Andrea Mantegna.
 Today, the castle is a major venue for various cultural events and exhibits, and can be visited by tourists.

 The Castle of Saint George

-The beautiful Palazzo Te was built in the year 1525 by Giulio Romano.
-The style of the palace is late Renaissance with elegant touches of post Raphaelian.
-The palace was the summer residence of Frederick II of the Gonzaga family.
-Today it is home to the Civic Museum which has a large collection donated by Arnoldo Mondadori, an important publisher along with Ugo Sissa, an architect working in Iraq.
-Sissa donated several Mesopotamian artworks to the museum.
+The beautiful Palazzo Tè was built in the year 1525 by Giulio Romano.
+The style of the palace is late Renaissance with elegant touches of post Raphaelian style.
+The palace was the summer residence of Frederick II Gonzaga.
+Today it is home to the Civic Museum which has a large collection donated by Arnoldo Mondadori, an important publisher, and Ugo Sissa, an architect working in Iraq.
+Sissa donated several Mesopotamian pieces to the museum.

 The Palazzo Ducale was the residence of the Gonzaga family.
 The entire structure consisted of various buildings, gardens and courtyards which were built around Palazzo del Capitano, Saint George castle, and the Magna Domus.
 The Saint Andrea basilica is also quite an important place to visit.

 The church was built in a Renaissance style, as desired by Ludovico II Gonzaga.
 Works on the church began in 1462, as per the designs of Leon Battista Alberti.
 The church was built at the site of an older Benedictine monastery.
 It took more than 328 years for the construction of the church to be completed.
 Several changes were done to the main design but the church is still considered to be one of the best of Alberti's works.

 In this article you can find more info and pictures about Mantova.